-Probably the most effective way to boost confidence before interview is to be ready for the actual interview.
+The most effective way to Boost Confidence Before Interview is to be ready for the actual interview.
 Use our Top 5 interview questions and best answers guide to help you with commonly asked questions and how to answer them.

-Having a friend or family member go over some of these questions with you will give you a chance to practice responding on the spot to the questions.
-Additionally, they will be able to detect any nervous flaws, such as fidgeting or speaking too fast.
-Preparation makes you feel more confident, and boost confidence before interview.
+Having a friend or family member review some of these questions with you will allow you to practice responding on the spot to the questions.
+They can also detect nervous flaws, such as fidgeting or speaking too fast.
+Preparation makes you feel more confident and Boost Confidence Before Interview.

-When you’re anxious, you’re likely to breathe shallowly, so consciously slowing this down lower your heart rate and reduces your anxiety.
-Just breathe in for four seconds, hold it for two seconds and breathe out for four seconds.
+When you’re anxious, you’re likely to breathe shallowly, so consciously slowing this down lowers your heart rate and reduces your anxiety.
+Just breathe in for four seconds, hold it for two seconds, and breathe out for four seconds.
 Focus on this method which will help with calming your mind.

-While you are waiting to be called in, this is a good time to do this.
-Most people who read over the job description will try to prepare for it at the last minute, but this will only stress you out and possibly confuse you.
+While waiting to be called in, this is a good time to do this.
+Most people who read over the job description will try to prepare for it at the last minute, but this will only stress you out and possibly need clarification.
 Make sure you do all the prep work you need to do before you enter the building and focus on maintaining your calm and repeating those supportive words from your best people.

-Start by working on your eye contact to gain boost confidence before interview.
+Start by working on your eye contact to Boost Confidence Before Interview.
 Maintaining natural and consistent eye contact throughout the interview can help you convey confidence.
 Instead of creating intense or extended eye contact, try to maintain natural eye contact.
-Before refocusing your attention on the hiring manager, take a glance through your resume or any materials you took with you to the interview.
+Before refocusing your attention on the hiring manager, glance through your resume or any materials you brought to the interview.

 You could find it beneficial to practice proper posture once you’ve worked on your eye contact.
-During your interview, your body language is a vital part of showing your confidence.
+During your interview, your body language is vital to show your confidence.
 To express an open, pleasant attitude, begin by sitting with your arms unfolded on your lap.
-Make sure your back is straight, your shoulders are back, and your chest and chin are up.
+Ensure your back is straight, your shoulders are back, and your chest and chin are up.

-Pro tip: boost confidence before the interview, stand with your feet shoulder-width apart, chest and chin high, back straight, and fists on your waist for a few minutes to feel relaxed and more confident.
+Pro tip: To Boost Confidence Before Interview, stand with your feet shoulder-width apart, chest and chin high, back straight, and fists on your waist for a few minutes to feel relaxed and more confident.

-In an interview, greeting the interviewer with a solid handshake is a great approach to demonstrate confidence.
-A firm handshake demonstrates confidence and experience, and it makes a positive first impression on the interviewer.
+In an interview, greeting the interviewer with a solid handshake is a great approach to demonstrating confidence.
+A firm handshake demonstrates confidence and experience and makes a positive first impression on the interviewer.
 To give a decent handshake, keep the following points in mind:

 - When shaking hands, stand up and look the interviewer in the eyes.